Manishgiribokaro/nodejs-secure-file-sharing/README.md

 # Node.js Secure File Sharing

-A secure file sharing application built with Node.js and MongoDB that allows users to upload files, generate unique download links, and optionally protect them with passwords and expiration times.
+A basic secure file sharing application built with Node.js and MongoDB that allows users to upload files, generate unique download links, and optionally protect them with passwords and expiration times.

 ## Project Overview